cloudflare/cloudflare-docs-engine/src/content/reference/request.md

 - `cacheEverything` <Type>boolean</Type> <PropMeta>optional</PropMeta>

   - This option forces Cloudflare to cache the response for this request, regardless of what headers are seen on the response.
-This is equivalent to setting the page rule ["Cache Level" (to "Cache Everything")](https://support.cloudflare.com/hc/en-us/articles/200172266).
+This is equivalent to setting the page rule [“Cache Level” (to “Cache Everything”)](https://support.cloudflare.com/hc/en-us/articles/200172266).
 Defaults to `false`.

 - `cacheKey` <Type>string</Type> <PropMeta>optional</PropMeta>

-  - A request's cache key is what determines if two requests are "the same" for caching purposes.
+  - A request’s cache key is what determines if two requests are “the same” for caching purposes.
 If a request has the same cache key as some previous request, then we can serve the same cached response for both.

 - `cacheTtl` <Type>number</Type> <PropMeta>optional</PropMeta>

   - This option forces Cloudflare to cache the response for this request, regardless of what headers are seen on the response.
-This is equivalent to setting two page rules: ["Edge Cache TTL"](https://support.cloudflare.com/hc/en-us/articles/200168376-What-does-edge-cache-expire-TTL-mean-) and ["Cache Level" (to "Cache Everything")](https://support.cloudflare.com/hc/en-us/articles/200172266).
+This is equivalent to setting two page rules: [“Edge Cache TTL”](https://support.cloudflare.com/hc/en-us/articles/200168376-What-does-edge-cache-expire-TTL-mean-) and [“Cache Level” (to “Cache Everything”)](https://support.cloudflare.com/hc/en-us/articles/200172266).

 - `cacheTtlByStatus` <Type>{ [key: string]: number }</Type> <PropMeta>optional</PropMeta>

-  - This option is a version of the `cacheTtl` feature which chooses a TTL based on the response's status code.
+  - This option is a version of the `cacheTtl` feature which chooses a TTL based on the response’s status code.
 If the response to this request has a status code that matches, Cloudflare will cache for the instructed time, and override cache instructives sent by the origin.
 For example: `{ "200-299": 86400, 404: 1, "500-599": 0 }`.

 - `minify` <Type>{ javascript?: boolean; css?: boolean; html?: boolean; }</Type> <PropMeta>optional</PropMeta>